nschneid/aclrollingreview/reviewing.md

     color: gray;
     font-style: italic;
     text-align: center; /* Center the message */
-    display: block; /* Display the message on a new line */
+    display: block; /* Ensure the message appears on a new line */
     margin-bottom: 1em;
-    cursor: pointer; /* Add pointer to make it look clickable */ }
+    cursor: pointer; /* Make the message look clickable */ }
 </style>